husarion/rosbot-docker/demo/README.md

 > **Tip no. 2** 💡
 >
-> There is a simple utility script to generate `dds-config.xml` file for you by just providing Husarnet hostnames of your devices as arguments (if these hostnames are `mylaptop` and `myrosbot`):
+> There is a simple utility script to generate `dds-config.server.xml` and `dds-config.server.xml` files for you by just providing Husarnet hostnames of your ROSbot as an argument (if these hostname is `myrosbot`):
 >
 > ```bash
-> ./dds-config-generate.sh mylaptop myrosbot
+> ./dds-config-generate.sh myrosbot
 > ```

 > **Tip no. 3** 💡